Algemeen Handelsblad: 2000–1970

 Post-liberation, Von Balluseck resumed leadership after a publication ban was lifted in September 1945.
 The paper was relaunched under a foundation chaired by Dirk Stikker.
 Von Balluseck tried to steer the paper toward a left-liberal direction inspired by The Manchester Guardian, but this alienated traditional readers.
 The paper eventually returned to its original editorial stance.

-1945–1970

 The paper operated for 25 more years.
 Notable journalists included Hans van Mierlo, Jan Blokker, and former editor-in-chief Henk Hofland.
 In 1960, it began cooperating with the Nieuwe Rotterdamse Courant and officially merged in 1970 due to financial difficulties.

-Relocation to rotterdam
+Aftermath

 The editorial office was centralized in Rotterdam.
 Printing had already moved there by the late 1970s.
 On 1 January 1977, the last staff members left the Amsterdam headquarters, which was sold to Van Zanten Vastgoed B.V. for redevelopment.

-Squatting in 1978

 Before demolition could occur, the building was squatted on 3 March 1978.
 It was sold in its squatted state to Wilma Vastgoed B.V., which planned new development.
 Pressure from squatters led the city to purchase the building in 1980 for youth housing and mixed use.